 For those unlucky enough to receive unwanted or unhealthy DNA patterns, emerging new treatments could reset not just your mood, but the Epigenetics of your DNA as well.

 If it sounds too good to be true, it’s actually not.

 Cutting edge science is indeed moving far beyond the beliefs of the old Newtonian world view, which says that we live in a mechanical universe and the body is just a biological machine, and as a biological machine only responds to physical "things", like the active chemicals in drugs.
-This long outdated view has spawned such things as chemotherapy and the multi-billion dollar pharmaceutical industry that treats every single known illness with a drug—even the most benign.
-From cancer to restless leg syndrome, the view is that drugs are the cure.
+This long-outdated view has spawned such things as chemotherapy and the multi-billion-dollar pharmaceutical industry that treats every single known illness with a drug—even the most benign.
+From cancer to restless leg syndrome, the view has been that drugs are the only cure.

 QDNA®, Quantum DNA Acceleration®, Change Your DNA, Instantly Change Your Life.™

 To explore Epigenetics and QDNA® Quantum Living, follow the latest news, tips and resources at QDNA® What’s New, and learn more about QDNA® Private Sessions to optimize your health and wellness.
 Register for monthly QDNA® Events and QDNA® Business and Professional Programs held at locations world-wide each year.

 Copyright© Written by Marina Rose

 PH: 310-358-2991 - 844-400-QDNA - 844-400-7362